-The core areas taken in the first year are Microeconomic Theory, Macroeconomic Theory, and Political economy.
-All Ph.D. students are expected to be full-time during their first year, registering for 12 credit hours per semester.
+The core areas taken in the first year are Microeconomic Theory, Macroeconomic Theory, Political Economy, and Econometrics.
+All Ph.D. students are expected to register for 12 credit hours per semester in their first year.
 The full set of graduate courses for the first year of the program is listed below:

 Program of Study: 1st Year